mnkhee/user-docs-project/docs/tutorials/deleting.md

     </html>
     ```

-2. Create a function called 'removeItem()' in your javascript file.
+3. Create a function called 'removeItem()' in your JavaScript file.

     ```js
     function removeItem() {